A surprising and unexpected costume collection comprising locally made and worn fashion.

 Items from the Costume Collection regularly compliment displays at Trust properties as well as feature in Trust exhibitions like Love Desire & Riches: The Fashion of Wedding Dresses and Victoriana: Pleasure Garden Photography and Costume Exhibition.

-The Costume Collection at Labassa is available to researchers and special interest groups by appointment only.
+The Costume Collection at Labassa is available to researchers by appointment only.
 To make an appointment please call 03 9656 9832 during business hours.